 Protecting pets

-You and your children may be worried about leaving your pet behind.
+You and those around you may be worried about leaving your pet behind when escaping a crisis or a harmful relationship.
 You may also be going to a refuge or safe place that does not allow pets.
-These concerns might be stopping you from leaving a domestic and family violence situation.
+These concerns might be stopping you from leaving a domestic and family violence (DFV) situation.

 However, there are some things you can do and support services available to help you keep your pets safe.